headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Releases:

-Release of 1.0.3.3 is out.
+Release of 1.0.3.5-beta is out.
 Check out in the release section.

+**Attention**: in 1.0.3.5 we migrated from Plugin Components to Plugin Services which might make the plugin incompatible with older IDEA plugins.
+Please let us know if you encounter this so that we can update the documentation and might find a resolution for it.

 **Attention**: due to changes inside IntelliJ APIs some stored data might be lost during the update.
 If your configuration is lost then just recreate it, if your modules are gone